TristinSchlauch11/code-ninjas-python/Cheat Sheet Planner.md

 # To include on Cheat Sheet

 ## Basics:
-- what are strings
+- what are strings -- DONE
-- print function
+- print function -- DONE
-- string concatenation
+- string concatenation -- DONE
-- what are integers
+- what are integers -- DONE
-- mathematical operations
+- mathematical operations -- DONE
-- min and max
+- min and max -- DONE
-- integer to string conversion
+- integer to string conversion -- DONE

 ## Variables
-- assigning variables
+- assigning variables -- DONE
-- using variables in computations, new variables, and updates
+- using variables in computations, new variables, and updates -- DONE

 ## Inputs
-- the input function
+- the input function -- DONE
-- storing inputs in variables
+- storing inputs in variables -- DONE
-- string to integer conversion
+- string to integer conversion -- DONE

 ## Booleans
 - True and False